 Among our many distinguished graduates are Jesús Moroles, renowned granite sculptor and National Medal of Arts recipient; Heather Amuny- Dey, creative director of global Nike brand design; and Michael Faircloth, fashion designer for former first lady Laura Bush.

 The College of Visual Arts and Design provides a superior education in art and specialized study in your major.
 We offer majors in:

 Many faculty members are nationally and internationally known artists and scholars who are impacting communities worldwide.
 In addition, some are active members and leaders of national organizations.
 They'll guide and encourage you to explore new directions in art so you become a wellrounded art professional.

 Scholarships are available to help you pursue your education.

-The college also sponsors a Residents Engaged in Academic Living Community (REAL Community) for art and design students who live on campus.
+The college also sponsors a Living-Learning Community for art and design students who live on campus.
 The Art and Design Community enhances your academic and social experiences.

 There are opportunities for exhibiting your work as you progress through a program.
 Competitive exhibitions are held on campus in the UNT Art Gallery, the North and Lightwell galleries, and the Cora Stafford Gallery.